bakpakin/Fennel/api.md

 can be identified using the `fennel.list?` predicate function or constructed using `fennel.list` which takes any number of arguments for the contents of the list.

+Note that lists are compile-time constructs in Fennel.
+They do not exist at runtime, except in such cases as the compiler is in use at runtime.

 The list also contains these keys indicating where it was defined:
 `filename`, `line`, `bytestart`, and `byteend`.
 This data is used for